BirkanGokbag/Calculator-JS/ASSIGNMENT.md

 # Project 5: JavaScript Calculator

+PLEASE READ THE ASSIGNMENT ON THE COURSE WEBSITE.
+This write-up is only a summary.

 Your team must meet and choose four project manager's for this assignment.
 The project managers roles are:

 * The overall project manager will coordinate and check quality for the entire project.